Japan in November is a special time of year – crimson and golden autumn leaves meet winter illuminations

 7. Meiji Jingu Yabusame

 The rare and obscure martial art of Japanese horseback archery, known as Yabusame, dates back more than a thousand years.
-Warriors would often perform the ritual as a prayer for seeking good fortune.
+Warriors would perform the ritual as a prayer for seeking good fortune.

-Today, Yabusame is not practiced widely throughout Japan, however, performances can still draw large crowds.
-Such is the case at the annual Yabusame event at Meiji Jingu shrine in Harajuku which is held in early November.
+Today, Yabusame is not practiced widely throughout Japan; however, performances can still draw large crowds.
+Such is the case at the annual Yabusame event at Meiji Jingu Shrine in Harajuku, which is held in early November.
 Crowds flock to the shrine grounds for the opportunity to watch these skilled archers shoot at targets whilst riding their horses at high speed.

-- Where & When: Meiji Jingu Shrine, Yoyogikamizonocho, Shibuya City, November 1st to 3rd.
+- Where & When: Meiji Jingu Shrine, Yoyogikamizonocho, Shibuya City.
+November 1 to 3, 2025.

 - Interesting Fact: In Japan, Yabusame is considered a ritual rather than a sport because of its roots in religion.
 It is primarily performed to please the many gods that watch over Japan.